mm80843/T3.5/docs/Article/PBN__Article_339.md

 # __Prophylactic Architecture: Formulating the Concept of Pandemic-Resilient Homes__

-## Year of publication

-2022

-## Title of the article

-Prophylactic Architecture: Formulating the Concept of Pandemic-Resilient Homes

-## DOI of the article

-10.3390/buildings12070927

 ## Referenced by other articles

 * [How can airborne transmission of COVID-19 indoors be minimised?](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_121.md)